mmcmaster13/Lab-Monitoring-System/README.md

 `sudo mosquitto -c /etc/mosquitto/conf.d/custom.conf`

 Now, we can start writing Python scripts using `paho-mqtt` to send information back and forth between the Pis.
+Notice that the Mosquitto sessions do not close with restart, so you shouldn't need to repeat this process too often unless you explicitly kill the process.

 ## Working with IFTTT